a-torgovitsky/MarginalTreatmentEffects.jl/README.md

     Mogstad, Santos, and Torgovitsky (2018, Econometrica)
 2. "Identification and Extrapolation of Causal Effects with Instrumental Variables" Mogstad and Torgovitsky (2018, Annual Review of Economics)
+3. "Policy Evaluation with Multiple Instrumental Variables" Mostad, Torgovitsky, and Walters (2021, Journal of Econometrics)

 To load/install dependencies: